Pho86/Tenryou/README.md

 ## Current Roadmap
 - [ ] Add more options to edit user images
-- [ ] Improve Teambuilder and add example teams
+- [ ] Improve Teambuilder by migrating to a different AI and add example teams
 - [ ] TCG Support
 - [ ] Add calculator for stats, and ascension
 - [ ] Multi-language Support